igomezv/igomezv.github.io/research.md

 ---

 - [**Current**].
 Postdoctoral researcher at Institute of Physical Sciences, UNAM.
 Project: *Statistical and machine learning methods in observational cosmology* (November 2021-today).
 Member of the SMF, Mexican Society of Physics, since 2022.
+SNI Candidate (National Researcher candidate).

 - May-October 2021.
 Research project assistant (postdoc) at Institute of Physical Sciences, UNAM.
   Project: *Statistics in observational cosmology and Dark Energy.Statistics in observational cosmology and Dark Energy*.